-- Do NOT work on this essay with anyone else or read essays online.
-This should be totally your work, thoughts, ideas, story, experiences, and writing voice. - Do NOT send/submit this first rough draft to Common App until after the required editing and revision process is completed. - Please do not email this essay to your prospective English teacher and ask them to read it and make comments. - We will be crafting the essay together during the first few weeks of school. - Read the following tips for some helpful advice on writing your Common App Essay.
+- Do NOT work on this essay with anyone else or read essays online. - o This should be totally your work, thoughts, ideas, story, experiences, and writing voice. - Do NOT send/submit this first rough draft to Common App until after the required editing and revision process is completed in English class. - Please do not email this essay to your prospective English teacher and ask them to read it and make comments. - o We will be crafting the essay together during the first few weeks of school. - Read the following tips for some helpful advice on writing your Common App Essay.